 Eight new stations.
-When the line is opened, eight new stations will open, two in Helsinki and six in Espoo.
+Eight new stations have been opened on 18 November 2017, two in Helsinki and six in Espoo.
 The new line runs entirely underground.
 The opening of the new metro line has major impacts on bus services.

 More frequent service.
-At peak times, the Metro will run between Tapiola and Itäkeskus every two and half minutes.
+At peak times, the Metro runs between Tapiola and Itäkeskus every two and half minutes.
 A more frequent service at 2.5-minute intervals started to operate between Itäkeskus and Kamppi already in August 2016.

 Two Metro lines.
-There will be two Metro lines: Matinkylä-Vuosaari and Tapiola-Mellunmäki.
-In the east, every other train will run to Mellunmäki and every other to Vuosaari.
-In Espoo, every other train will turn around at Tapiola and every other will continue to Matinkylä.
+There are two Metro lines: Matinkylä-Vuosaari and Tapiola-Mellunmäki.
+In the east, every other train runs to Mellunmäki and every other to Vuosaari.
+In Espoo, every other train turns around at Tapiola and every other continues to Matinkylä.

 Eight new stations

-Eight new Metro stations will be opened: Lauttasaari, Koivusaari, Keilaniemi, Aalto University, Tapiola, Urheilupuisto, Niittykumpu and Matinkylä.
-All station entrances will be wheelchair accessible.
+Eight new Metro stations have been opened: Lauttasaari, Koivusaari, Keilaniemi, Aalto University, Tapiola, Urheilupuisto, Niittykumpu and Matinkylä.
+All station entrances are wheelchair accessible.
 Passenger safety has been a key consideration in the design of the stations.
 In addition, each station has a specific architectural theme that reflects the overground surroundings of the station.

 The new Metro line runs entirely underground.
-You can read more about the new stations on the Länsimetro Oy website.
+You can read more about the new stations on the HKL website.

 Illustration: Aalto University Metro Station.
 Picture: Arkkitehtitoimistot ALA Oy + Esa Piiroinen Oy / Länsimetro Oy